Gurnee mayor targeted in blackmail plot

 Gurnee Mayor Kristina Kovarik. | Sun-Times Media file

-While Gurnee Mayor Kristina Kovarik focused on her re-election campaign, she was fighting off another — a blackmail campaign full of false allegations.
+While Gurnee Mayor Kristina Kovarik focused on her re-election campaign, she was fighting off another — a blackmail campaign.

 Starting in February, she received a letter that threatened to expose her for trading sex for favors and having multiple affairs.
 More letters followed.